We are investing in our shared future.

 Find more information about OFE’s programs, team members, and more below.

-LOCAL Fund: Community Ownership Program
+The LOCAL Fund: Worker Ownership and Community Ownership Programs

-Learn more about the LOCAL Fund: Worker Ownership Program
+Learn more about the LOCAL Fund

 Advancing Wealth Justice - City of Saint Paul Partners with 10Seven